ik16/0kaata/README.md

 Quiet a complex approch

-Caution : Run on mozilla firefox for best result other browser might cause some errors
+Caution : Run on firefox for better result other browsers might cause some errors